 The North Slope oil boom began in the 1970s, flooding the state with money, industry, and people.
 By the 1980s having a house on the Hillside had become a status symbol, which changed the class and social structure of the sprawling neighborhood, as well as causing it to become overbuilt.
 Old homesteads were divided into smaller plots, which sold for exorbitant sums, and seemingly overnight the picturesque Hillside neighborhood became studded with massive new homes, each with a west-facing wall of glass to take in the sunsets and mountain vistas across Cook Inlet.

-Although this description might lead one to think of this period in this place as a time of carefree innocence, in middle age I’ve had to confront the fact that there was a darker, far from innocent side of my youth.
+Although this description might lead one to think of this time in this place as an era of carefree innocence, in middle age I’ve had to confront the fact that there was a darker, far from innocent side of my youth.
 Having lived with generalized anxiety disorder my entire adult life, through therapy, I’ve only recently began to understand the trauma many of us experienced, and that not everyone survived.
 After returning to my family home several years ago, I found it depressing to walk through the old neighborhood across the street.
-Through older eyes and the wisdom that comes through experience, I now have a better understanding how much of what we experienced was genuinely life-altering, and how that influences everything from the way we interact with others to the disproportionately high number of suicides among my peers that followed years after the fact.
+Through older eyes and the wisdom that comes with experience, I now have a better understanding how much of what we experienced was genuinely life-altering, and how that influences everything from the way we interact with others to the disproportionately high number of suicides among my peers that followed years after the fact.

 Now considered a “small big city,” Anchorage is still small town among the core of old-timers, and there’s one degree of separation from anyone.
 When meeting someone new a good ice-breaking game to play is “Okay, who do we know in common?”
 Because I promise it’ll be several people.
 Reading accounts of old crimes in news stories, remembering when they happened, and realizing how close we were to them is very sobering, and begins to put long-held trauma into perspective.